gradyzhu/duckhunt/README.md

   this.update();
 });
 ```
-A collision logged when the Cross position exists within the boundaries of the Duck sprite's dimensions within Canvas.
+A collision logged when the Cross's position exists within the boundaries of the Duck sprite's dimensions within Canvas.

 ```javascript
 // duck.js

 collision() {
   return (
     this.cross.clickPosX > this.posX + 6 &&